-Dena is president and CEO of the Washington Global Health Alliance, leading WGHA’s strategic and operating plans while cultivating and sustaining its diverse community of stakeholders.
+Dena is the former president and CEO of the Washington Global Health Alliance, leading WGHA’s strategic and operating plans while cultivating and sustaining its diverse community of stakeholders.

 As Washington, DC, Director for the U.S. Centers for Disease Prevention and Control, Dena led CDC’s Congressional engagement and was part of senior leadership.
 Under her leadership, the agency secured emergency appropriations to fund the response to the Zika virus, defended its opioid prescribing guidelines, and worked with Congress and stakeholders through the Flint, Michigan, water contamination discovery and response.